fastlib/fCWT/README.md

 ===================

 New version available:
-- fCWT can be seamlessly used in Python!
+- fCWT can be seamlessly used in Python (see [Jupyter Notebook](https://github.com/fastlib/fCWT-dev/blob/live/tutorial.ipynb))
 - Interface upgrade: Use frequencies instead of scales and octaves!
 - Fixed small memory allignment bugs